This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

 • Child tax credit payments

-Deductions to Report
+Deductions to report

-• Alimony paid (for divorces finalized before 1/1/2019)
+• Alimony paid (for divorces finalized before January 1, 2019)

 • Student loan interest